Composable Architecture vs. Microservices: Pros and Cons

 Ecommerce businesses: an ecommerce platform can have a large number of features.
 Composable commerce requires a high degree of customization to meet the needs ecommerce retailers and enhance the customer experience.

-Content management systems (CMS): in systems that need to incorporate different types of content from a variety of sources, composable is the best option.
+Content management systems (CMS) or sales content management software: in systems that need to incorporate different types of content from a variety of sources, composable is the best option.

 Microservices